Wednesday, November 11, 2009

 I know that first and foremost, I'm a software engineer.
 It's something that I'm good at, and that I do on a day-to-day basis.
 But I'm also an Emergency Transport Attendant (ETA) with St John Ambulance.
 That is something I don't do on a day-to-day basis, but which I do as a hobby.
 Consequently, it's something that I work incredibly hard to keep my skills up to date, and my knowledge moving forwards.
 I take this role seriously.
 And I work hard to ensure that I'm good at what I do.

 That is why it annoys me whenever I hear of tales of others in the organisation who are clearly not up to scratch, and who show us up.
-We want to be taken as a professional organisation, but we can not be taken as such if we're being let down by others.
+We want to be taken seriously as a professional organisation, but we can not be taken as such if we're being let down by others.

 Take for example, the following situation: